Digital filter: Characterization

 where the order of the filter is the greater of N or M.

-See Z-transform's LCCD equation for further discussion of this transfer function.
+See Z-transform § Linear constant-coefficient difference equation for further discussion of this transfer function.

 This is the form for a recursive filter, which typically leads to an infinite impulse response (IIR) behaviour, but if the denominator is made equal to unity, i.e. no feedback, then this becomes a finite impulse response (FIR) filter.

 Analysis techniques

 A variety of mathematical techniques may be employed to analyze the behavior of a given digital filter.
 Many of these analysis techniques may also be employed in designs, and often form the basis of a filter specification.

 Typically, one characterizes filters by calculating how they will respond to a simple input such as an impulse.
 One can then extend this information to compute the filter's response to more complex signals.

 Impulse response

 The impulse response, often denoted $h[k]$ or $h_k$, is a measurement of how a filter will respond to the Kronecker delta function.
 For example, given a difference equation, one would set $x_0 = 1$ and $x_k = 0$ for $k \ne 0$ and evaluate.
 The impulse response is a characterization of the filter's behavior.
 Digital filters are typically considered in two categories: infinite impulse response (IIR) and finite impulse response (FIR).

 In the case of linear time-invariant FIR filters, the impulse response is exactly equal to the sequence of filter coefficients, and thus: